FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Note that, contrary to Load terms, frame counts used to compute Trial Forwarding Ratio are generally aggregates over all SUT output interfaces, as most test procedures verify all outgoing frames.

 {::comment}

-    [MB77]: Should we call for more granularity to be provided/characterized?
+    MB77: Should we call for more granularity to be provided/characterized?

-    [VP]: No, include sentence on why.
+    VP: No, include sentence on why.

-    [MK]: What is the granularity that is needed here?
+    MK: What is the granularity that is needed here?
 The test procedure is about testing SUT as a single system, not parts of it.